druidowm/qiskift/docs/_sources/index.rst.txt

 Welcome to QiskiFT!
 ===================================
-`QiskiFT <https://github.com/druidowm/qiskift>`_ is a package for implementing Quantum Error Correction and Quantum Fault Tolerance in Python using `Qiskit <https://qiskit.org/>`_.
+QiskiFT is a package for implementing Quantum Error Correction and Quantum Fault Tolerance in Python using `Qiskit <https://qiskit.org/>`_.
 It automates much of the process of implementing fault tolerant computation, allowing users to create fault-tolerant circuits in only a few more lines of code than non-fault-tolerant circuits.
 For example, Deutsch's Algorithm can be implemented fault-tolerantly in 15 lines of code.

-This documentation is also available as a :download:`pdf <../docs_creation/_build/latex/qiskift.pdf>`.

 .. list-table::

        * - .. figure:: Images/Deutsch.png
-              :height: 600
+              :height: 800

               A non-fault-tolerant implementation of Deutsch's Algorithm.
          - .. figure:: Images/DeutschFT.png